jrcichra/rpi-zfs-root/README.md

 ```

 Check that out!
 We're saving 1.1Gigs of SD card storage with lz4 compression.
 It's very low overhead and a Pi4 should be able to handle it.

+If you're wondering where some of your storage went (28.8G in zpool list vs 26.5G in zfs list) - read up on `spa_slop_shift`.
+TLDR zfs is reserving some space for things like `snapshot`, so you can still manage the pool on a full filesystem: https://utcc.utoronto.ca/~cks/space/blog/solaris/ZFSSpaceReportDifference

+You can modify the value by echoing into this /sys/ file: `/sys/module/zfs/parameters/spa_slop_shift` if you want to reclaim some space, but just know the risks you are taking.
+See this question I asked the openzfs community for details on what the number means: https://github.com/openzfs/zfs/issues/10260#issuecomment-620332829

+That's it!
+Feel free to do whatever you want with this Pi!
+It's a working Linux system with ZFS storage underneath.

+If this article helped you, please leave a comment in the open issue and let me know!
+I'd love to hear your use cases/feedback.